 “Ancillary Services” or “AS” means those services recognized by Entergy’s interconnect agreement with MDEA or Entergy’s tariff.

-“Asset Management Services” means those services to be provided by EPMI as described by Exhibit [1] in accordance with this Agreement.
+“Asset Management Services” means those services to be provided by EPMI as described in Exhibit “A” attached.
 “Available Energy” means Energy that is available for sale on any given day that is in excess of (i) MDEA’s Native Load, and (ii) the Energy required to be sold under any Existing Transactions, up to the total amount of Energy on any day that can be produced from the Facilities.

 “Back-to-Back Transaction” means the sale or purchase by EPMI of a Product transacting with a third party, or a Fuel Transaction involving a third party as a result of EPMI's obligations under this Agreement which is then matched to a corresponding sale or purchase of the same Product by MDEA to EPMI under the MPPSA between the Parties, or a corresponding Fuel Transaction with MDEA.